Who am I?

 There’s a lot of bad things about me too, but I don’t think I’ll bother with those.

 What do I believe?

 I am an atheist, a communist, a marxist, a determinist, a scientific realist, and an advocate for strong typing.
-Depending who you are one of those boxes I ticked may put you off.
-I say diversity is the spice of life, even if that means that some people will like PHP.
+Depending who you are one of those may put you off.
+I’m mostly open to discussion, but unlikely to change my mind on these.
+I’ve thought long about them.